hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It allow to renew the domain automatically
 	- It allows to host a domain: It gives the rights to specify name servers (NS) to be authoritative for our domains
 	- It allows to register and host a domain, register only or host only a domain
 	- It allows to add records (www, ftp, mail…) into the name servers (NS) zone files

 - DNS Service:
+	- Hosted Zone:
+		- It corresponds to a domain name
+		- It is a collection of records (see below)
 		- It supports public and private hosted zones:
 	- Public Zone:
-		- It influences the domain that is visible from the internet and VPCs.
-		- It is created when we register a domain with Route 53,
-		- It is created when we transfer a domain into Route 53
+		- It is created by default when a domain is registered/transfered with Route 53
 		- It is created when we create a domain manually (how could it be done?)
-		- It has the same name as the domain it relates to example.com will have a hosted zone called example.com
+		- It has the same name as the domain it relates to
+		- Its name is a FQDN (Fully Qualified Domain Name)
+		- It is accessible globally since the TLD zone delegates to its name servers
 		- It is accessible either from internet-based DNS clients or from within any AWS VPC
-		- It will have "name servers" (ns servers): these're the IP addresses we can give to a domain operator, so Route 53 becomes "Authoritative" for a domain
+		- It has an NS record that is given to the corresponding domain operator (Route 53 becomes then "Authoritative")
 	- Private Zone:
 		- It is created manually and associated with one or more VPCs
 		- It is accessible from VPCs it is associated with